It’s easier to face the challenges of motherhood and parenting when you have a community of mom friends behind you.

 - Be flexible.
 Your mom friends may be different from the friends you chose when you were single.
 While it’s fun to discover you have plenty of common ground, you may just appreciate having someone around to provide companionship during the work week or share leads for daycare centers and children’s movies.

 - Resist comparisons.
 Parents sometimes feel pressured to look flawless, and social media can add to the strain.
 Remember that the most fulfilling friendships are those where you can relax and be authentic.
 Enjoy being yourself instead of trying to keep up with an unrealistic standard.
+And don’t compare yourself to your new mom friend.

 - Find a mentor.
 You might find it especially valuable to touch base with moms who have more experience or demonstrate a parenting style that you admire.
 You can learn a lot from such real-life examples.